-Every time I make this cake, I wonder why I don’t make it more often.
-Who wouldn’t like a tender cake studded with melting chunks of chocolate, the rich-tasting batter scented with a hint of cinnamon, and rows of bananas lined up on top, gooey and caramelized in a pool of brown sugar topping?
+Every time I make this cake, I wonder why I don’t make it more often?
+And that was the same way I felt when I pulled this out of the oven and unmolded it onto a serving plate.
+It’s a great cake studded with melting chunks of chocolate, the rich-tasting batter scented with a hint of cinnamon, and rows of bananas lined up on top, gooey and caramelized in a pool of brown sugar topping.

-When I originally developed this recipe, as mentioned, I was writing for a magazine that requested low-fat recipes, hence the single egg white.
-But if you’re not all that concerned, simply add an additional egg, yolk and all, and reduce the sour cream by one tablespoon.
 If you live somewhere where sour cream isn’t available, you can use buttermilk, plain whole milk yogurt, or fromage blanc.
 You’ll notice that you can use either butter or water in the topping.
-If you’re skeptical, I can honestly say that the non-butter version is really good.
-But for non-believers, go ahead and add a few tablespoons of butter instead.
+If you’re skeptical, I can honestly say that both versions are very good.

 For the topping: